-3 Days of Peace and Music Posted by gary on Aug 8, 2019 in American history, Culture, Music and Song
+3 Days of Peace and Music Posted by Gary Locke on Aug 8, 2019 in American history, Culture, Music and Song

 For three days in August 1969, a small community about 100 miles north and west of New York City became the world’s most popular destination for music fans.
 A hastily organized, some might say disorganized, music festival ultimately resulted in probably the most historic concert in the history of popular music.
 It was advertised as “An Aquarian Exposition: 3 Days of Peace and Music.”
 We know it as Woodstock.